Direct Costs, F&A Costs, and Cost Sharing

-- The maximum amount NIH will award for total graduate student compensation on a NIH research grant is equal to the Postdoctoral zero-level Kirschstein-NRSA stipend in effect when NIH issues the grant award.
+- The maximum amount NIH will award for total graduate research student compensation on a NIH research grant is equal to the NRSA Postdoctoral 0-level of experience stipend amount in effect when NIH issues the grant award.

 - The compensation amount includes salary, fringe, and tuition.

 Fellowships and Training Grants